 5 Reasons Your Insurance Increased After a ClaimJune 6, 2019

 A generally-held belief is that insurance companies will automatically raise your premiums after you have a claim.
-Although it can be true that the result at your next renewal is less cash in your wallet because your insurance costs have increased, the reason is usually a bit more nuanced than an automatic general premium increase levied on you by your insurance company.
+Although it can be true that the result at your next renewal is less cash in your wallet because your insurance increased after a claim, the reason is usually a bit more nuanced than an automatic general premium increase levied on you by your insurance company.

-Here are 5 common reasons your insurance increased after a claim:
+Here are a few common reasons your insurance increased after a claim: